-At the current time, the Headteacher,\Senior Leader: Safeguarding and Pastoral and Senior School PSHEE teacher (Rachel Ghinn) have responsibility for the development, implementation, management and monitoring of the PSHEE curriculum through line managing the PSHEE teachers.
+At the current time the Headteacher, \Senior Leader: Safeguarding and Pastoral and the Senior School PSHEE teachers have responsibility for the development, implementation, management and monitoring of the PSHEE curriculum through line managing the PSHEE teachers.

 \Anthony Faulkner is the PSHEE Line Manager and Rob Staggs is the Junior School Subject Coordinator.